Pregnancy and Depression

 - Having a history of depression or PMDD (premenstrual dysphoric disorder, a severe type of PMS)

-Age at time of pregnancy; the younger you are, the higher the risk.
+- Age at time of pregnancy; the younger you are, the higher the risk.

-Living alone or having limited familial support
+- Living alone or having limited familial support

-Limited social support
+- Limited social support

-Ambivalence about the pregnancy
+- Uncertainty about the pregnancy

-How Can Depression Affect a Pregnancy?
+How Can Depression Affect My Pregnancy?

 How Does Pregnancy Affect Depression?